 E. Chemical Safety Committee

-Any use of acutely toxic chemicals must be reviewed and approved by the Chemical Safety Committee before any procedure is initiated.
-The researcher must submit forms for research procedure; information on the chemical to be used; and a protocol with references for the laboratory procedures to be followed when using the chemical, including details of the safety practices to be followed for addressing losses of containment, and methods for handling wastes.
+Any use of chemicals classified as highly toxic, carcinogenic, pyrophoric, select toxin, poison gas, antineoplastic, pesticide, explosive, or nanoparticles must be reviewed and approved by the Chemical Safety Committee before any procedure is initiated.
+The researcher must submit forms for research procedure; information on the chemical to be used; and a protocol with references for the laboratory procedures to be followed when using the chemical, including details of the safety practices to be followed for addressing losses of containment and methods for handling wastes.

-Environmental Health and Safety assists researchers with determining which chemicals are classified as acutely toxic and warrant committee review.
-For assistance, contact Environmental Health and Safety at OCB 1.330 or by telephone at 713-500-8100.
-Necessary forms can be accessed via the Research homepage.
+EHS assists researchers with determining which chemicals are classified as acutely toxic and warrant committee review.
+For assistance, contact EHS at OCB 1.330 or by telephone at 713-500-8100.
+Necessary forms can be accessed via Environmental Health & Safety’s website.

 F. Intellectual Property Committee

-The Intellectual Property Committee ("IPC") reviews all disclosures and patent inquiries, and when required, makes recommendations to the President through the Executive Vice President for Academic and Research Affairs ("EVPARA").
+The Intellectual Property Committee ("IPC") reviews disclosures and patent inquiries referred by the Office of Technology Management (“OTM”) and, when required, makes recommendations to the OTM for reporting to the President through the Executive Vice President for Academic and Research Affairs ("EVPARA").

-Whenever intellectual property is created by an employee of The University of Texas, it is a requirement that the employee disclose his/her intellectual property to the IPC of the university (Section 5.21).
-The IPC, which operates in confidence, reviews the intellectual property in order to determine The University of Texas' interest and rights in the creative effort.
+Any intellectual property created by an employee of the university must be disclosed by the employee to the OTM (HOOP 201).
+The OTM reviews the intellectual property to determine the university’s interest and rights in the creative effort.
 The scientific merit and commercial applicability are also considered in this review.

-If the university IPC recommends that the university pursue its interests in the intellectual property, appropriate steps are taken.
-If the IPC recommends that the university not pursue its interests, and if the recommendation is approved by the university President, the Office of the Executive Vice Chancellor and the System Intellectual Property Office, then the intellectual property may be released to the inventor with or without certain stipulations.
+If the OTM recommends that the university pursue its interests in the intellectual property, appropriate steps are taken.
+If the OTM recommends that the university not pursue its interests, and if the recommendation is approved by the university President, the Office of the Executive Vice Chancellor for Health Affairs and the System Intellectual Property Office, then the intellectual property may be released to the inventor with or without certain stipulations.
 For assistance, contact Technology Management.

 G. Research Conflicts of Interest Committee